joelfabok/FS1010-Two/README.md

 For the best look you can download https://dl.dafont.com/dl/?f=orange_juice and it will change the font of the title.

-Packground will change with konami code and will auto reset.
+Background will change with konami code and will auto reset.